agraef/pd-remote/README.md

 (require 'pd-remote)
 ~~~

 This also autoloads Faust and Lua mode and adds some convenient keybindings.
+You can also change these as needed by editing your local copy of pd-remote.el in ~/.emacs.d/lisp accordingly.

 ## Usage